Dholuo: Literacy (Of the Luo from South Nyanza)

 Contains the area in which the Seventh-day Adventist British East Africa Mission worked.
 Rusinga Island and the town of Kisii are marked.

 The foundations of the Dholuo written language and today's Dholuo literary tradition, as well as the modernization of the Joluo people in Kenya, began in 1907.
 It began with the arrival of a Canadian-born Seventh-day Adventist missionary Arthur Asa Grandville Carscallen, whose missionary work over a period of about 14 years along the eastern shores of Lake Victoria left a legacy.
 (This applies only to the Luo of Southern Nyanza, which are to the East of Lake Victoria).
 This legacy continues today through the Obama family of Kenya and the Seventh-day Adventist Church to which the Obamas and many other Joluo converted in the early part of the 20th century.
 The Obamas of Kenya are relatives of former US president Barack Obama.

 From 1906 to 1921, Carscallen was superintendent of the Seventh-day Adventist Church's British East Africa Mission, and was charged with establishing missionary stations in eastern Kenya near Lake Victoria and proselytizing among the local population.
 These stations would include Gendia, Wire Hill, Rusinga Island, Kanyadoto, Karungu, Kisii (Nyanchwa), and Kamagambo.
 In 1913, he acquired a small press for the Mission and set up a small printing operation at Gendia in order to publish church materials, but also used it to impact education and literacy in the region.

-Over a period of about five years administering to largely Jaluo congregations, Carscallen achieved a mastery of the Dholuo language and was credited with being the first to reduce the language to writing, publishing the Elementary grammar of the Nilotic-Kavirondo language (Dhö Lwo), together with some useful phrases, English-Kavirondo and Kavirondo-English vocabulary, and some exercises with key to the same in 1910.
+Over a period of about five years administering to largely Jaluo congregations, Carscallen achieved a mastery of the Dholuo language and was credited with being the first to reduce the language to writing, publishing the Elementary grammar of the Nilotic-Kavirondo language (Dhö Lwo), together with some useful phrases, English-Kavirondo and Kavirondo-English vocabulary, and some exercises were key to the same in 1910.
 Then, a little more than two years later, the mission translated portions of the New Testament from English to Dholuo, which were later published by the British and Foreign Bible Society.

-In 2019, Jehovah’s Witnesses released the New World Translation of the Holy Scriptures in the Luo language.
+In 2019, the Jehovah’s Witnesses released the New World Translation of the Holy Scriptures in the Luo language.
 The Bible translation is distributed without charge, both in print and online.

 The grammar textbook Carscallen produced was widely used for many years throughout eastern Kenya, but his authorship of it is largely forgotten.
-It was later retitled to Dho-Luo for Beginners and republished in 1936.
+It was later retitled Dho-Luo for Beginners and republished in 1936.
 In addition to the grammar text, Carscallen compiled an extensive dictionary of "Kavirondo" (Dholuo) and English, which is housed at the School of Oriental and African Studies, University of London, UK.
 Neither of these works has been superseded, only updated, with new revised versions of the linguistic foundation that Carscallen established in 1910.